Assistant Professor at Católica-Lisbon School of Business and Economics

 Work in progress or under review

-- Man versus Machine: Targeting, Data and Externalities in Online News (with Jörg Claussen and Ananya Sen)
+- The Editor vs. the Algorithm: Targeting, Data and Externalities in Online News (with Jörg Claussen and Ananya Sen)

 - Advertising and Consumer Tracking: Theory and Evidence (with Anna D'Annunzio and Antonio Russo)